RubendeBruin/WaveDave/README.md

 - create `LineSource`s from the data-sources
 - create `Graphs` from on or more `LineSources`
 - create `Figures` from one of more `Graphs`
+- plot the figures directly to screen or add them to a report.

 ![image-20240315142750637](./image-20240315142750637.png)